-Every month, I make between $1,000-$2,000 directly from Amazon.
+Every month, I make between $3,000-$7,000 directly with affiliate marketing.
 It’s consistently one of my top sources of income.

 In this book, I show you exactly how I find lucrative blog post ideas and turn them into money making machines.
 And the best thing?
 After the work is done, the income is passive!